Using DNS over HTTPS with Pi-Hole and Cloudflared

 WantedBy=multi-user.target

-Finally, start the service and enable it to run at startup:
+Finally, start the service and enable it to run at boot:

 sudo systemctl start cloudflared